 Your Body the Machine

-This sample above is the main illustration for a pitch for an attraction at EPCOT Center.
+These samples are the main illustration for a pitch for an attraction at EPCOT Center.
 To read the summary of this great example of my creative direction, please visit this link: Your body the machine.